Orchestrating my homelab self-hosted services with Komodo and git

 Infrastructure as code #

-Komodo can be used as a strictly UI-based configuration tool if you want it to be, but where it’s strength lies is in the ability to generate configuration files that represent its own state.
+Komodo can be used as a strictly UI-based configuration tool if you want it to be, but where its strength lies is in the ability to generate configuration files that represent its own state.
 This state can be stored in your own infrastructure-as-code files, and you can employ GitHub or some other hosted git repository to store and manage them.

 Setting up Komodo #